THC overdose: symptoms, duration and tips to avoid

 Symptoms of a THC overdose

-- Severe anxiety and panic attacks: many people experience extreme agitation or even paranoid thoughts when in this state.
+- Severe anxiety and panic attacks Many people experience extreme anxiety or even paranoid thoughts in this state.
 The feeling of losing control can lead to panic.

-- Confusion and disorientation: THC can greatly alter one's sense of time and perception.
+- Confusion and disorientation THC can greatly alter the sense of time and perception.
 Some people have the feeling of being stuck in a loop or lose their sense of reality.

-- Increased heart rate: Heart palpitations are a common reaction to too much THC and can be particularly frightening, especially for people who already have heart problems.
+- Increased heartbeat Heart palpitations are a common reaction to too much THC and can be particularly frightening, especially for people who already have heart problems.

-- Nausea and vomiting: Consuming high amounts of THC can put a strain on the digestive system and cause severe discomfort.
+- Nausea and vomiting : Consuming large amounts of THC can put a strain on the digestive system and lead to severe discomfort.

-- Dry mouth and red eyes: These classic cannabis symptoms can be particularly intense during an overdose.
+- Dry mouth and red eyes : These classic cannabis symptoms can be particularly intense in the case of an overdose.

-- Hallucinations: In extreme cases, visual or auditory hallucinations may occur, which can further increase confusion and anxiety.
+- Halluzinationen : In extreme cases, visual or auditory hallucinations may occur, which can further increase confusion and anxiety.

 What to do in case of a THC overdose?

-If you or someone around you suffers a THC overdose, the most important thing is to stay calm.
+If you or someone close to you suffers a THC overdose, the most important thing is to stay calm.
 Even if the symptoms are intense, a THC overdose does not usually pose an acute danger.
-Here are some measures that can help you cope with the situation:
+Here are some measures that can help manage the situation:

-- Go to a quiet place: Try to get yourself or the person affected to a quiet, comfortable place.
+- Find a quiet place : Try to get yourself or the person concerned to a quiet, pleasant place.

-- Stay hydrated: Drinking water or unsweetened tea will help to soothe dry mouth and make you feel more comfortable.
+- Stay hydrogenated Drinking water or unsweetened tea helps to relieve dry mouth and improve well-being.

-- Breathe deeply: Slow, deep breaths can calm the heartbeat and reduce anxiety.
+- Take a deep breath : Slow, deep breaths can calm the heartbeat and reduce anxiety.

-- Seek distraction: Talking to a trusted person or light exercise can help reduce panic.
+- Seek distraction : Talking to a trusted person or light exercise can help to reduce panic.

-- Find sleep: Often the best thing to do is to lie down and sleep.
+- Finding sleep Often the best thing to do is to lie down and sleep.
 After a few hours, the body will break down the THC.

-- Seek professional help: Medical help should be sought if symptoms are extreme.
+- Seeking professional help : Medical help should be sought if symptoms are extreme.

 Duration and after-effects of a THC overdose